nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 - [github.com/oslabs-beta/oslabs](https://github.com/oslabs-beta/oslabs) KubernOcular is a free, open-source tool which harnesses the power of Prometheus and the Kubernetes-Client Node API to give developers an insightful and holistic view of Kubernetes clusters.
 - [github.com/M3DZIK/go-pingbot](https://github.com/M3DZIK/go-pingbot) This application "pings" websites every few minutes.
 It can be used to keep the application alive on e.g. glitch.me or repl.it.
 - [vladimirvivien/ktop](https://github.com/vladimirvivien/ktop) A top-like tool for your Kubernetes clusters
+- [github.com/oslabs-beta/ClusterWatch](https://github.com/oslabs-beta/ClusterWatch) ClusterWatch provides a visualization of the Kubernetes cluster architecture with detailed descriptions and stats.
+It also offers real-time metrics data, presented via Grafana charts, and built-in support for Prometheus and alerts.

 ### Debugging and Troubleshooting Tools